wehr-to/Master-Table-of-Contents/README.md

 ### 22: https://github.com/wehr-to/debugging-case-study - This repository contains a structured, advanced computer science adjacent debugging code case study.
 It includes intentionally faulty modules, correct reference modules, edge case handlers, and layered structured experiments to demonstrate systematic debugging strategies.
 ### 23: https://github.com/wehr-to/owasp-zap-learning - This repository is designed to help you learn, practice, and automate web application security testing using OWASP ZAP, with structured labs, practical scripts, Docker environment, and CI/CD integrations.

+## OffSec
+### 1: https://github.com/wehr-to/JtR-Learning-Lab - A hands-on, structured repository to learn John the Ripper (JtR)
+### 2: https://github.com/wehr-to/SQLmap-Learning-Labs - A hands-on, structured repository to learn SQLmap, the open-source tool for automated SQL injection detection and exploitation
+### 3: https://github.com/wehr-to/Maltego-Learning-Lab - A structured repository to learn and apply Maltego for OSINT, cyber investigations, infrastructure mapping, and graph-based intelligence analysis.
+### 4: https://github.com/wehr-to/AircrackNG-Learning-Lab - A structured, hands-on repository to learn Aircrack-NG for WiFi network auditing, packet capturing, key cracking, and automation in legal and controlled environments.
+### 5: https://github.com/wehr-to/red-teaming-lab - A comprehensive and modular offensive security learning and operations framework focused on Kali Linux, Red Team tools, post-exploitation, and adversary emulation.
+This repository structures content by tactics, tools, and techniques inspired by real-world attack workflows and MITRE ATT&CK.
+### 6: https://github.com/wehr-to/nmap-learning-lab - A structured, hands-on repository to master Nmap – the powerful network discovery and security auditing tool.
+Includes real-world labs, scan profiles, NSE scripting, and automation.
+### 7: https://github.com/wehr-to/reverse-engineering-labs - This repository is a curated learning guide for learning reverse engineering and low-level security analysis.
+It includes structured paths to build foundational knowledge, practical debugging exercises, malware analysis labs, and advanced exploitation techniques.
+Designed for ethical learners, security enthusiasts, and aspiring analysts
+### 8: https://github.com/wehr-to/post-exploitation-lab - Understand the tactics, techniques, and procedures (TTPs) attackers use after initial access, and how defenders detect, correlate, and respond to them.
+### 9: https://github.com/wehr-to/threat-emulation-c2-lab - Simulate command-and-control (C2) infrastructure, data exfiltration, and detection pipelines to demonstrate deep knowledge of adversary behavior and blue team response.
+### 10: https://github.com/wehr-to/Red-vs-Blue-Lab - This repo simulates small, CTF-style attack-defense labs to help me sharpen my skills across the full security loop: exploitation > detection > response.
+### 11: https://github.com/wehr-to/VPN-Tunneling-Lab - A structured VPN Tunneling Operations repository
+### 12: https://github.com/wehr-to/metasploit-ruby-pentesting - This extensive Metasploit learning repo will help systematically learn Ruby scripting for Metasploit, its syntax, logic, and operational use for pentesting workflows.

+## Cloud
+### 1: https://github.com/wehr-to/cloud-security-ops - A SecEng toolkit for building, automating, and defending cloud infrastructure in AWS and Azure.
+This repo covers provisioning, hardening, threat detection, and incident workflows, with deep coverage of AWS GuardDuty, Azure Sentinel, and detection-as-code.
+### 2: https://github.com/wehr-to/iam-deep-dive-and-labs - A complete identity and access management (IAM) security toolkit, from fundamentals to advanced misconfiguration attack paths, detection, and hands-on simulation.
+IAM is the beating heart of modern security.
+This repo teaches you how to configure it, break it, and defend it.
+### 3: https://github.com/wehr-to/zero-trust-blueprint - This repository simulates a modern Zero Trust architecture across identity, device posture, network segmentation, access control, and telemetry.
+Through labs, Terraform examples, and policy walkthroughs, it demonstrates what it means to enforce security without relying on implicit trust, at any layer.
+### 4: https://github.com/wehr-to/misconfig-sim-lab - This repository contains simulations of common cloud and infrastructure misconfigurations, and the tools, scripts, and detection logic used to uncover and prevent them.
+### 5: https://github.com/wehr-to/aws-guardduty-threat-simulation-lab - Simulated unauthorized activity in AWS to evaluate GuardDuty detection and alerting.
+Includes high-level architecture, detection flow, and lessons learned from building a secure, automated cloud threat simulation lab using best practices.

 ## Study-Guides
 ### 1: https://github.com/wehr-to/CCNA-Study-Guide - A proof-of-concept of my understanding of the CCNA exam material, with testing strategies, command lists, theory, and study material references